watchoutformike/nft-store-fullstack/README.md

 ## Introduction

-In this guide, you will learn how to create a marketplace like [OpenSea](https://opensea.io/) on the Rinkeby Ethereum test network!
+In this guide, you will learn how to create a marketplace on the Polygon network!

 By the end, we'll implement the following features:

 - A marketplace where we can list NFTs for **direct sale** or for **auction**.
 - Allow users to **make bids** and **buy** our NFTs.

-**Check out the Demo here**: https://marketplace-next-ts.vercel.app/
+**Check out the Pizza Market here**: https://pizzamarket.space
 ## Tools

 - [**thirdweb Marketplace**](https://portal.thirdweb.com/contracts/marketplace): to facilitate the listing of NFTs and enable users to make buy, sell, or make offers on the NFTs on the marketplace.